-- · expand the use of Qsymia through targeted patient and physician education; - · obtain marketing authorization by the EC for Qsymia in the EU; - · manage our alliances with MTPC, Menarini and Metuchen to help ensure the commercial success of avanafil and the efficiency of our supply chain with Sanofi; - manage costs; - improve third-party payor coverage, lower out-of-pocket costs to patients with discount programs, and obtain coverage for obesity under Medicare Part D; - create market demand for Qsymia through patient and physician education, marketing and sales activities; - · achieve market acceptance and generate product sales; - comply with the post-marketing requirements established by FDA, including Qsymia's Risk Evaluation and Mitigation Strategy ("REMS") any future changes to the REMS, and any other requirements established by FDA in the future; - · efficiently conduct the post-marketing studies required by FDA; - effectively and efficiently manage our sales force and commercial team for the promotion of Qsymia and PANCREAZE; - · effectively increase the level of revenue for PANCREAZE; - · successfully assume the supply chain and commercial responsibilities for PANCREAZE; - · maintain a good relationship with the manufacturer of PANCREAZE; - · ensure a sufficient level of PANCREAZE inventory; - ensure that the active pharmaceutical ingredients ("APIs") for Qsymia and STENDRA/SPEDRA and the finished products are manufactured in sufficient quantities and in compliance with requirements of
+- expand the use of Qsymia through targeted patient and physician education; - obtain marketing authorization by the EC for Qsymia in the EU; - manage our alliances with MTPC, Menarini and Metuchen to help ensure the commercial success of avanafil and the efficiency of our supply chain with Sanofi; - manage costs; - improve third-party payor coverage, lower out-of-pocket costs to patients with discount programs, and obtain coverage for obesity under Medicare Part D; - · create market demand for Qsymia through patient and physician education, marketing and sales activities; - · achieve market acceptance and generate product sales; - comply with the post-marketing requirements established by FDA, including Qsymia's Risk Evaluation and Mitigation Strategy ("REMS") any future changes to the REMS, and any other requirements established by FDA in the future; - · efficiently conduct the post-marketing studies required by FDA; - effectively and efficiently manage our sales force and commercial team for the promotion of Qsymia and PANCREAZE; - effectively increase the level of revenue for PANCREAZE; - · successfully assume the supply chain and commercial responsibilities for PANCREAZE; - maintain a good relationship with the manufacturer of PANCREAZE; - · ensure a sufficient level of PANCREAZE inventory; - ensure that the active pharmaceutical ingredients ("APIs") for Qsymia and STENDRA/SPEDRA and the finished products are manufactured in sufficient quantities and in compliance with requirements of FDA and DEA and similar foreign regulatory agencies and with an acceptable quality and pricing level in order to meet commercial demand; - ensure that the entire supply chain for Qsymia and STENDRA/SPEDRA, from APIs to finished products, efficiently and consistently delivers Qsymia and STENDRA/SPEDRA to customers;

-FDA and DEA and similar foreign regulatory agencies and with an acceptable quality and pricing level in order to meet commercial demand:
+- · comply with other healthcare regulatory requirements; - · comply with state and federal controlled substances requirements; and - · maintain and defend our patents, if challenged.

-- ensure that the entire supply chain for Qsymia and STENDRA/SPEDRA, from APIs to finished products, efficiently and consistently delivers Qsymia and STENDRA/SPEDRA to customers; - · comply with other healthcare regulatory requirements; - comply with state and federal controlled substances requirements; and - · maintain and defend our patents, if challenged.
+If we are unable to successfully produce and commercialize Qsymia, PANCREAZE and/or

-If we are unable to successfully produce and commercialize Qsymia, PANCREAZE and/or STENDRA/SPEDRA, our ability to generate product sales will be severely limited, which will have a material adverse impact on our business, financial condition, and results of operations.
+STENDRA/SPEDRA, our ability to generate product sales will be severely limited, which will have a material adverse impact on our business, financial condition, and results of operations.

-We have a new management team which may cause disruption in our business, which disruption could have a materially adverse effect on our results of operations.
+We have had changes to our Board of Directors and to our management team which may cause disruption in our business, which disruption could have a materially adverse effect on our results of operations.

 In 2018, former executives of Willow Biopharma Inc. joined our management team, including John Amos as our new Chief Executive Officer, M. Scott Oehrlein as our new Chief Operations Officer and Kenneth Suh as our new President.
-If we are unable to successfully retain and integrate the new management team, our business could be harmed.
+On October 2, 2019, we and Messrs.
+Suh and Oehrlein agreed that they would leave the Company, effective October 31, 2019.
+Their responsibilities will be assumed by current employees.
+In October 2019, Eric W. Roberts and Allan L. Shaw notified us of their decision to resign from our Board of Directors, effective immediately.
+If we are unable to successfully navigate recent changes to our Board of Directors and senior management, our business could be harmed.